ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

   ![Architecture](images/solution58-vmware-solutions-getting-started-hidden/Architecture.png)
 </p>

 1. Create a {{site.data.keyword.vmwaresolutions_short}} Shared virtual data center (VDC) instance using the {{site.data.keyword.Bluemix_notm}} console.
-With each VDC created, an edge gateway is provided and can route traffic to the Internet and to the IBM Cloud private network for connectivity to other Cloud services.
+With each VDC created, an edge gateway is provided and can route traffic to the Internet and to the {{site.data.keyword.Bluemix_notm}} private network for connectivity to other {{site.data.keyword.Bluemix_notm}} services.
 2. Review a Terraform template that will be used to configure and create resources in the VDC:
     - Create a routed network, this type of network provides controlled access to machines outside of the VDC via an edge gateway.
-    - Create firewall and SNAT rules on the edge gateway to allow traffic to the Internet and to the IBM Cloud private network.
+    - Create firewall and SNAT rules on the edge gateway to allow traffic to the Internet and to the {{site.data.keyword.Bluemix_notm}} private network.
     - Create a vApp and configure it to use the routed network.
     - Create a virtual machine instance inside of the vApp.
 3. Create a {{site.data.keyword.bpshort}} Workspace using the {{site.data.keyword.Bluemix_notm}} console.